 Saints Row: The Third Remastered

-A parody of the Grand Theft Auto video games is Saints Row.
+A parody of the Grand Theft Auto video game is Saints Row.
 The GTA stints in the game are far more eccentric and bizarrely exaggerated.
 Saints Row: The Third – Remastered, the game’s most recent release.
 Is one of its sequels that most closely resembles Grand Theft Auto.

 Years after Saints Row 2 are covered in Saints Row: The Third.
 You assume the job of the 3rd Street Saints’ gang leader because the group has gained notoriety.
 You assume charge of your group’s actions as the leader, which may or may not result in death.